Eisenhower Matrix for Researchers

 DO FIRST

-• Fix a critical issue with an ongoing experiment
+• Fix critical issue with ongoing experiment or data collection

 PLAN THIS WEEK